Convenience Store Security Checklist

 PRO TIP: Create a training cheat sheet that is visible to employees only to serve as reminders until these things become habit, especially for new employees.

-These tips are also great for gas stations, smoke shops, cigar and liquor stores and most any retail store.
+These tips are also great for gas stations, smoke shops, cigar and liquor stores, and most any retail store.
 For more information on monitored business security systems, monitored surveillance cameras, and security officers, please contact us.
-We are now offering FREE virtual security consultations as a way to keep you Per Mar Protected while practicing social distancing.